PDXpert PLM Software

 Upgrade the installed SQL Server database instance when:

-- the installed version becomes old or obsolete (such as SQL 2005)
+- the installed version becomes unsupported or lacks important new features; or

 - your edition can't keep pace with the workload; for example, you add more users and product data.